rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 A typical test might look like:

 ```
-// error-pattern:mismatched types
 // Regression test for issue #XXX

 fn main() {
-   let bool a = 10;
+   let a: bool = 10; //!
+ERROR mismatched types
 }
 ```

 There are four different modes for compile tests.
 Each test is run under one or more modes:

 * compile-fail - The test should fail to compile.
-Must include at least one error-pattern directive.
+Must include at least one expected error.
 * run-fail - The test should compile but fail to run.
 Must include at least one error-pattern directive.
 * run-pass - The test should compile and run successfully
 * pretty - The test should round-trip through the pretty-printer and then compile successfully

 Valid directives include:

-* `error-pattern:[...]` - A message that should be expected on standard out.
-If multiple patterns are provided then they must all be matched, in order.
 * `compile-flags:[...]` - Additional arguments to pass to the compiler
 * `pp-exact` - The test should pretty-print exactly as written
 * `pp-exact:[filename]` - The pretty-printed test should match the example in `filename`
 * `xfail-test` - Test is broken, don't run it
 * `xfail-fast` - Don't run as part of check-fast, a special win32 test runner (some tests don't work with it)
 * `xfail-pretty` - Test doesn't pretty-print correcty
+* `error-pattern:[...]` - A message that should be expected on standard out.
+If multiple patterns are provided then they must all be matched, in order (**Note:** error-patterns are somewhat deprecated, see the section on Expected Errors below).

 There are five directories containing compile tests, living in the src/tests directory: